Esri/workflowmanager-createjob-widget/README_CONFIG.md

 ## Configuration

+Configure the Create Job widget in Web AppBuilder for Portal or Developer Edition.

 The Create Job widget can be set to open automatically when an application starts.
 To do so, click the dot on the widget to turn it dark green.